bulbasaur161/LinuxTraining/SPI/Device_tree/README.md

   .omap4 = {
 ```
 # Kernel module
-If you use direct spi address in device tree, you must use platform_driver_register, my_mcspi_probe(struct platform_device *pdev) in kernel module because it is considered as a platform device.
+If you use direct spi address in device tree, you need use platform_driver_register, my_mcspi_probe(struct platform_device *pdev) in kernel module because it is considered as a platform device.
 ```sh
 my_spi: spi@0x48030000 {
 		compatible = "my_spi";